What are the Bright Awards?

 We introduced the Bright Awards to give a platform for emerging talent in Australia to express themselves, and to gain confidence in adventuring into a career in design and creative technology.

 The Bright Awards are a nation-wide creative arts competition designed specifically for high school students in years 10, 11 and 12.
 Explore our 2021 winners' work and learn more about their Bright Awards experience.
-Then all you need to do is get started, ready to enter for 2022.

 The Bright Awards feature eight categories: 3D Animation, Graphic Design, Games, UX & Web Design, Film & Video, Fashion Design, Photography and Interior Design.